Telstra to buy Digicel Pacific in Australia government-backed $1.6 bln deal - Up News Info

 Telstra, a former government-owned telco, has been trying to restructure its operations as it faces persistent headwinds on its fixed-line business.

-Penn told analysts on a briefing call on Monday that the Digicel deal would have no impact on the company’s recently announced share buyback.
+Telstra shares were up just over 2% in morning trading, helping push the broader market up 0.4%.

-(Reporting by Nikhil Kurian Nainan and Jonathan Barrett; Additional reporting by Byron Kaye; Editing by Peter Cooney and Stephen Coates)
+(Reporting by Byron Kaye and Jonathan Barrett; Additional reporting by Nikhil Kurian Nainan; Editing by Peter Cooney and Stephen Coates)